1) Eternity in their hearts – Don Richardson

 In the end Carl Sagan’s parting shot to the world was his beautiful and subtle movie “Contact” which told as fiction what he had proposed as possibility back in the 60s.
 This little detour made me aware that public and private scientific consensus are two quite different things.
-Understanding Carl Sagan’s story sent my back to listen again to Erich, this time to assess his claims from the perspective of Christian faith and a more open mind.
-His significant voice speaks into my own book, “ESCAPING FROM EDEN – Does Genesis teach that the human race was created by God or engineered by ET’s?”
+Understanding Carl Sagan’s story sent me back to listen again to Erich, this time to assess his claims from the perspective of Christian faith and a more open mind.

 7) Iron John – Robert Bly

 For me this was a paradigm-shifting book.
 For me the shift was firstly about the importance of a healthy and self-conscious model of masculinity – something that was very live to me as a pastoral worker among young men, suffering for the lack of such a model.
 Secondly the book opened my eyes to ways of approaching world mythologies and ancestral narratives in a way that has eyes open to the many, and diverse layers of meaning they carry.
 Without Iron John there would be no “Men Behaving Boldly” and no “Escaping from Eden.”
-So you can blame Robert Bly 😉
+So Robert Bly is another person you can hold responsible 😉

 8) Confessions of an Economic Hit-man – John Perkins